retkowsky/FreeParkingSpaceWithAzureCustomVision/README.md

-# Free Parking Space App With ComputerVision
+# Free Parking Space App With Azure Custom Vision

 This a demo example of the use of **Azure Custom Vision** Object Detection model to count the number of cars in a parking lot.
 We can determine the occupation of zones in a parking lot and have the number of free parking places.